-For the last four or five years great changes have been underway.
+For the last four or five years great changes have been underway in this country.
 These began to make their presence felt at the end of 2014 in the aftermath of the Scottish independence referendum, as there arose again, especially but not exclusively in England, a familiar strain of nationalism, which confuses the meanings of the words British and English and believes it is naturally superior to others and therefore entitled to special treatment.

 This British/English nationalism was expressed most forcefully in 2016 with the result of the referendum for membership of the European Union.
 This also left the countries of the United Kingdom of Great Britain and Northern Ireland – this alleged family of nations – bitterly divided, both against each other and within their own borders.
 As the chaos intensifies, economic and ideological battle lines become more crisply drawn, and these societies more polarised.

-The UK has not had a functional government since before the snap election of 2017, when the political establishment lost its hold over parliament and had to bribe the British extremists of the DUP in the north of Ireland with subsidies and the whiff of power in order to support a minority Conservative government.
+The UK has not had a functional government since before the snap election of 2017, when the political establishment lost its hold over parliament and in order to support a minority Conservative government had to bribe the British extremists of the DUP in the north of Ireland with subsidies and the whiff of power.
 With the failure of her disingenuous efforts to secure an acceptable deal on the first stage of the UK’s withdrawal from the EU, the Prime Minister resigned as leader of the Conservative Party.
 The bookies’ favourite to take over is a man who likes to play the role of bumbling fool – but who is certainly nothing of the sort, who is prepared to do whatever is necessary to become Prime Minister, and who apparently believes that leaving the EU without any deal at all according to WTO regulations, will prove to be plain sailing, thereby returning Great Britain to its rightful place amongst the independent trading nations of the world.
-There are other candidates, but whoever becomes the new leader of the Tory party, and by default Prime Minister, bitter divisions will not be healed, structural contradictions not suddenly resolved, nor inexorable historical forces held in check.
-The legal position remains unchanged – at the end of October 2019 the UK will no longer be a member of EU.
+There are other candidates, but it does not matter who becomes the new leader of the Tory party, and by default Prime Minister, for bitter divisions will not be healed, structural contradictions not suddenly resolved, nor inexorable historical forces held in check.
+The legal position remains unchanged – at the end of October 2019, if nothing changes, the UK will no longer be a member of EU.

 The more burning question is whether or not at the end of October 2019, the UK will still exist.